nishain-de-silva/JSONPaper/README.md

 Sometimes you may need to write the results on a `serializable` destination such as an in-device cache where you have to omit the usage of class instances and unwarp its actual value.
 You can use `parse()` for this, `array` and `object` will be converted to `array` and `dictionary` recursively until reaching primitive values of boolean, numbers, and null.

-_Remember `null` is represented by `JSONStore.Constants.NULL`.
+_Remember `null` is represented by `JSONPaper.Constants.NULL`.
 This is to avoid optional wrapping._

 # Writing Data
-JSONStore now supports the entire CRUD functionality.
+JSONPaper now supports the entire CRUD functionality.
 For write operations, there are 4 functions.
 - `delete()`
 - `update()`
 - `insert()`